-- 1. Select the Delete option: a list of output zones in the system is displayed.

-- 2. Select the output zone to be deleted
+- 1. Select the Delete option: a list of output zones in the system is displayed. - 2.
+Select the output zone to be deleted functions can put the following into relation:

-- 3. Press Save to delete the output zone.
+3. Press Save to delete the output zone.

 10.7 Logic functions configuration